FCS-Workshop/fcs2025/docs/proposal.md

 the formal underpinnings of security and privacy, and their applications.
 The scope of FCS includes, but is not limited to:

-* formal specification, analysis, and design of cryptographic protocols and their applications
+* Formal specification, analysis, and design of cryptographic protocols and their applications
-* formal definitions of various aspects of security such as access control mechanisms, mobile code security and network security
+* Formal definitions of various aspects of security such as access control mechanisms, mobile code security and network security
-* modeling of information flow and its application to confidentiality policies, system composition, and covert channel analysis
+* Modeling of information flow and its application to confidentiality policies, system composition, and covert channel analysis
-* foundations of privacy
+* Foundations of privacy
-* applications of formal techniques to practical security and privacy
+* Applications of formal techniques to practical security and privacy

 We are interested in new theoretical results, in exploratory presentations that examine open questions and raise fundamental concerns about existing theories,